theopfr/somo/README.md

 ### A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS.

+> [!NOTE]
+> The master branch code and README may include features not yet released.
+For the official, stable version and its documentation, please refer to the crates.io page.

 ## ✨ Highlights:
 - pleasing to the eye thanks to a nice table view